amnuts/opcache-gui/README.md

 ## What's new

+Version 2.2.2 brings in optimisations for the file listing when filtering

 Version 2.2.1 has the gauges now updating with the real-time pulse and a couple rounding issues fixed

 Version 2.2.0 provides the ability to turn on/off the file list (default is on)